BowlBird/CSCI-455-Project-2-Client/README.md

 - [JDK 17+](https://www.oracle.com/java/technologies/downloads/#java17)

-Download the jar file in the releases tab and run it with `java -jar client.jar`.
+Download the EXE/AppImage file in the releases tab and run it.
+EXE for Windows, AppImage for Linux